SM Seaside City

 SM Seaside City, also known locally as SM Seaside and formerly but still officially known on exterior signage as SM Seaside City Cebu, is a large shopping mall owned and developed by SM Prime Holdings in South Road Properties, Cebu City, Philippines.
 The mall opened on November 27, 2015, exactly 22 years after SM City Cebu, another mall also owned by SM Prime in Cebu City, opened in 1993.

-As of 2025, it is the 2nd largest mall in Cebu, the fifth largest shopping mall in the Philippines and the seventeenth in the world, with a gross floor area (GFA) of approximately 470,486 square meters.
+As of 2025, it is the largest mall in Cebu, the fourth largest shopping mall in the Philippines and the nineteenth in the world, with a gross floor area (GFA) of approximately 407,000 square meters.
 SM Seaside is SM Prime Holdings' third mall in Metro Cebu and its 56th mall in the Philippines.
 The mall is designed by Arquitectonica, the same company which designed other SM Supermalls, such as SM North EDSA, SM Mall of Asia, and SM Megamall.

 History

 Plans for a second SM Supermall in Cebu were already in place as early as 2007, with the Cebu City government-owned South Road Properties seen as a potential location.
 In 2009, SM Prime Holdings formally submitted an offer to acquire 28 hectares of land in the South Road Properties, with plans to develop a mall and other mixed-use developments for ₱20 billion over 15 years, with the purchase formally approved by the Cebu City government in 2010.

 On April 12, 2011, SM Prime held a ground-breaking ceremony at the mall's location, located at the corner of F. Vestil Street and the Cebu South Coastal Road.

 Months before the mall's opening, SM Prime Holdings President Hans Sy stated adjustments for the project, in terms of budget allocation to ₱8.5 billion, from the original budget of ₱6 billion, and the whole SM Seaside Complex now estimating to cost ₱30 billion.
 It is SM's largest and most expensive mall ever built in a single construction phase until the completion of SM City Tianjin in China.

 On November 27, 2015, SM Seaside City opened to great fanfare, and causing major traffic congestion in the South Road Properties area, particularly along the Cebu South Coastal Road.
 On that evening, a fireworks display was held to celebrate the opening of the mall, which would be the largest in Cebu.